|HOME | SOFTWARE|

 Blade Lofting Facility

 You have your rotor design completed in XROTOR - then what?
 You have three lists of numbers representing the geometry of the blade (radius, chord, blade angle), which somehow have to be translated into a 3D shape, a process not as simple as it might seem.
 Subroutine ESLOFTX is a port and further development of ESLOFT for DFDC, allowing rotor designs to be explicitly defined in three dimensions and exported into CAD for 3D modeling, meshing or manufacture.
 Support has been added for round tips, along with splined thickness or thickness/chord distributions (in addition to linear and parabolic distributions).
-ESLOFTX is a very useful tool for anyone wanting to build, model or mesh rotor blade designs originating in XROTOR.
+Version ES1.1 adds circular root blends, important for windmills and metallic propellers.
+ESLOFTX is a very useful tool for anyone wanting to build, model or mesh rotor blade designs originating in X/CROTOR.

 Multi-Re Plotting in AERO